taimor123/houseof-andalus/README.md

 - [ ] Optional: Replace `<img>` with `next/image` progressively
 - [ ] Optional: Implement route-level caching / ISR

+## Email Configuration

+The site sends notification + confirmation emails for:

+- Booking enquiries (`/api/booking`)
+- Couples’ retreat interest (`/api/couples-retreat`)
+- Organise/custom retreat interest (`/api/retreat-interest`)

+Setup steps:

+1. Copy `.env.example` to `.env.local`.
+2. Provide a Gmail address in `EMAIL_USER` and its App Password in `EMAIL_PASS` (Google Account → Security → App passwords).
+3. Optionally override per-form notification addresses with:
+	- `BOOKING_NOTIFY_TO`
+	- `COUPLES_NOTIFY_TO`
+	- `RETREAT_NOTIFY_TO`
+4. Restart the dev server after adding env vars.

+Security / deliverability notes:

+- Do NOT commit `.env.local`.
+- For production brand identity, consider a custom domain + a transactional provider (Resend, Postmark, SES) with SPF/DKIM.
+- Add basic rate limiting or CAPTCHA to deter abuse.
+- Current implementation sends emails inline (request waits for SMTP).
+For higher resilience use a job queue / background trigger later.

+Troubleshooting:

+- If emails do not send, check server logs for "Email credentials missing" warning.
+- Gmail may block sign-in if App Password not used or account security flags appear.
+- Ensure outbound SMTP (587) is allowed on hosting provider.

 ## License

 All rights reserved © 2025 House of Andalus.